 Dr. Gonzalez served on several regional and national boards, including NASPA — Student Affairs Administrators in Higher Education.
 She has delivered national keynotes and is a published author.
 Her research interests are focused on first-generation students, immigrant students, equity and diversity, higher education policy and governance, personnel development, and higher education finance.
 Her scholarly publications include the book “Transformational Encounters: Shaping Diverse College and University Leaders.”

 A first-generation college student who immigrated to the United States at the age of 10, Gonzalez is a graduate of Loyola Marymount University with a bachelor’s degree in international business.
 She earned her master’s and doctoral degrees, both in education, from Claremont Graduate University.
-Dr. Gonzalez enjoys traveling, getting to know the local food scene, gardening, and spending lots of time with her family and her two dogs — Rafa and Yoshi.
+Dr. Gonzalez enjoys traveling, getting to know the local food scene, gardening, and spending lots of time with her family and her dog — Yoshi.